hpc/pavilion2/docs/tutorials/advanced_pavilion.rst

 'Pavilion' variables are provided by the core of Pavilion itself - it's all stuff that's pretty system agnostic, like the current user and time.

+**Do this**

 Use ``pav show pav_vars`` to get a list of them.

 'System' Variables (sys)
 ^^^^^^^^^^^^^^^^^^^^^^^^

 'System' variables are variables that provide information that may be system specific in how you get it.
-Pavilion provides a few of these by default.
+Unlike 'Pavilion' variables, these are plugins - Pavilion provides a few of these by default, but you can easily add your own.
+See :ref:`plugins.sys_vars` to see how.

+**Do this**

 Use ``pav show sys_vars`` to get a list of them.